Adri14r/computer-science-class/journal.md

 9/18/23 it good my progress in codehs was more good

+9/25 it was good
+9/26 my progress in code Hs was good im doing comments

 9/20/23 my progress in codeHs was good

 9/21/23 my progress in codehs was awesome